TrongNV2003/QA-Generation-using-LLMs-for-education/README.md

-# question_generator
+# Question Answering generation for Education

 QA generator is an NLP system for generating reading comprehension-style questions from texts such as news articles or pages excerpts from books.
 The system is built using pretrained models from [HuggingFace Transformers](https://github.com/huggingface/transformers).
-There are 3 models: the Sentence-QA generator, MCQ-QA generator, and the distractor generator.
+There are 3 models: the Sentence-QA generator, Multiple choice-QA generator, and the Distractor generator.

-### system architecture
+### System architecture
 Here is architecture of my system, i seperated into 3 main modules to process 2 types of questions: Generate MCQ module, Generate Sentence-Question module, Generate Distractor module.
 ![architecture-overview](assets/QA-generation.png)